1. Getting Started: Part I

 Windows 7 or Higher

 Most PC’s that can run games should be able to run SeligSIM.
 The best option is to use a PC that has a dedicated graphics card from NVIDIA® or Radeon®, but the simulator will also run on some HD Graphics (Intel 620 or better).
 Before you begin, update your graphics card drivers.
 SeligSIM requires around 4.6 GB of free disk space.
-While the simulator requires Windows®, it will run on Macs in Windows virtual machine environments.
+With DLC added, it requires around 6.7 GB.
+While the simulator is designed for Windows®, it will also run on Macs in Windows virtual machine environments or Wine-based tools (e.g., CrossOver), and on Linux using Wine or Wine-based tools (see Mac and Linux below).
 SeligSIM 2024.5 does not use Steam and does not require registration.
 It connects to the online User Manual when you click help links from inside the simulator, e.g., if you have the Extra 260 airplane selected in the sim, clicking on the “Flight Manual” button will take you directly to the flight manual information on the Extra 260.

 Compatible Controller